mendix/docs/content/developerportal/deploy/private-cloud.md

 ## 1 Introduction

-You can deploy and manage your Mendix apps in a private cloud cluster, for example Red Hat OpenShift or Kubernetes.
+You can deploy and manage your Mendix apps in a Kubernetes private cloud cluster.

+The following platforms are officially supported by Mendix:

+* Red Hat OpenShift
+* Amazon Web Services Elastic Kubernetes Service (AWS-EKS)
+* Amazon Web Services Azure Kubernetes Service (AWS-AKS)

-There are two steps required to achieve this:
+There are two steps required to achieve this, listed below.

 ### 1.1 Registering Your Cluster